SteveBarnett/Remixing/_thinking/map/index.md

 - Taking care of suffering: **[Polopposit](/thinking/polopposits/)**
     - Stay with the pain long enough to learn something
     - Come as close to the discomfort as is possible
+- 🆕 Somatic: hand-holdster
+    - Paired with something

 ## Hats